1998 United States Senate election in Illinois

 The 1998 United States Senate election in Illinois was held November 3, 1998.
 Incumbent Democratic U.S. Senator Carol Moseley Braun decided to run for re-election, despite the number of controversies that she had in her first term.
 Republican State Senator Peter Fitzgerald won his party's primary with a slim margin of victory.
 Fitzgerald won with a margin of victory of approximately 3%.
-He won all but five counties, and became the only Republican Senate candidate to defeat a Democratic incumbent in 1998.
+He won all but five counties and became the only Republican Senate candidate to defeat a Democratic incumbent in 1998.

-Election information
+Background

 The primaries and general elections coincided with those for House and as those for state offices.

-Turnout

 For the primary elections, turnout was 20.55%, with 1,386,694 votes cast.
 For the general election, turnout was 50.25%, with 3,394,521 votes cast.